-joined the Sociology Department in the 2004-2005 academic year.
-Dr. Portillos completed his undergraduate studies at the University of Colorado/Boulder and graduate work at Arizona State University.
-Research interests include youth gangs, police-community relations in Latino/a communities and issues of gender, race/ethnicity, and crime.
+Dr. Portillos joined the UCCS Sociology Department in the 2004-2005 academic year and is currently the graduate program director for the department.
+He completed his undergraduate studies at the University of Colorado Boulder and graduate work at Arizona State University.
+Research interests include youth gangs, police-community relations in Latino/a communities, Chicano pedagogy and issues of gender, race/ethnicity, and crime.
 Dr. Portillos has also worked as an expert witness for capital murder cases.
 Some recent publications include:

 - 2013, Peguero, Anthony, Edwardo Portillos, Jun S. Hong, Juan Carlos Gonzalez, Lindsay L. Kahale, and Zahra Shekarkhar.
 “Victimization, Urbanicity, and the Relevance of Context: School Routines, Race and Ethnicity, and Adolescent Violence.”
 Journal of Criminology.
 Volume 2013 (2013), Article ID 240637, 14 pages.

 - 2012, Portillos, Edwardo, Juan Carlos Gonzalez and Anthony Peguero.
 “Crime Control Strategies in School: Chicanas’/os’ Perceptions and Criminalization.
 Urban Review.
 44(2) 171-188.